bazelbuild/bazel-blog/_posts/2023-07-19-bazel-partner.md

 The Bazel Team

-*Copyright © 2023 JetBrains s.r.o.
-JetBrains and IntelliJ are registered trademarks of JetBrains s.r.o
+_*Copyright © 2023 JetBrains s.r.o.
+JetBrains and IntelliJ are registered trademarks of JetBrains s.r.o._